Angular

 Basic Usage

-You’ll often use Renderer2 in custom directives because of how Angular directives are the logical building block for modifying elements.
+You’ll often use Renderer2 in because of how Angular directives are the logical building block for modifying elements.
 Here’s a simple example that uses Renderer2’s addClass method to add the wild class to elements that have the directive:go-wild.directive.ts

 import { Directive, Renderer2, ElementRef, OnInit } from '@angular/core';